VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ## Limitations

 ### SQLite
-Choosing *SQLite* as the database, carried the following drawbacks:
+Choosing *SQLite* as this project's database, carried the following drawbacks:
 - Absense of nuanced locking mechanisms.
 To ensure db integrity under future concurrent execution environments, serialized transactions were the only available choice.
 Dedicated section below describes how this further affected design.